 Configure GitHub Dependabot to Keep Actions Up to Date

-Using Dependabot to keep Actions in GitHub Actions Workflows up to date, including how this works for custom private/internal actions within an organization
+Using Dependabot to keep GitHub Actions workflows up to date, including current access options for private and internal actions

 Overview

-You probably know that Dependabot can be used to update your packages, such as NPM or NuGet, but did you also know you can use it to keep Actions up to date in your GitHub Actions Workflow?
+You probably know that Dependabot can be used to update your packages, such as npm or NuGet, but did you also know you can use it to keep actions up to date in your GitHub Actions workflows?

-What about for custom Actions that you have create in your organization, did you know you can use Dependabot to keep those up to date as well?
+What about custom actions that you have created in your organization?
+Dependabot can keep those up to date as well.

-I will show you how to do this both for Actions in the public marketplace and custom actions you have created in your organization internally.
+I will show you how to do this for actions in the public marketplace and custom actions in private or internal repositories.

 Marketplace Actions

-- Under the repository Settings page > Code security and analysis > Dependabot version updates, you can click the Configure button to prepopulate the
+- Under the repository Settings page > Advanced Security > Dependabot version updates, click Enable to prepopulate the

-file. - Under the repository Insights page > Dependency Graph > Dependabot > Create Config File
+dependabot.ymlfile. - Under the repository Insights page > Dependency graph > Dependabot, click Create config file.

 For GitHub Actions in the marketplace, it would look like this: